-CINCINNATI -- Sweltering temperatures paired with high humidity levels could lead to a heat advisory for the Tri-State and pose some serious health risks.
+CINCINNATI -- Sweltering temperatures paired with high humidity levels will lead to an Excessive Heat Warning for the Tri-State, which could pose some serious health risks.

 If you do not have anywhere to go during the day, you can visit a cooling center — an air-conditioned space open to the public — in the Cincinnati area .